kata-ai/kata-platform-docs/docs/business-dashboard/whatsapp-message-templates.md

     Example: {{1}}, {{2}}, {{3}}

-3. ITemplate message contains potentially abusive/threatening content is not allowed:
+3. Template message contains potentially abusive/threatening content is not allowed:

     a.
 Threaten customers with a course of legal action will be rejected

     b.
 Threaten the customer if they don’t pay their loan will also be rejected
-4. Additional best practice guidelines are outlined here.
+4. Additional best practice guidelines are outlined [here](https://developers.facebook.com/docs/whatsapp/message-templates/guidelines).